ventureoo/nvidia-tweaks/README.md

 introduction of Explicit sync [1], which has been supported in the Nvidia driver since branch 555, so it is strictly recommended to use the latest version of driver on Wayland.
-Note that support for explicit sync on the compositor side was added in KDE Plasma 6.1 and GNOME 46.2.
+Note that support for explicit sync on the compositor side was added in KDE Plasma 6.1 and GNOME 46.2, sway 1.10 or anoter wlroots-based compositor that using at least wlroots 0.18.

-Support for explicit sync in sway/wlroots is very recent, so you should build sway-git and wlroots-git from AUR.
-Note that explicit sync support has not yet been implemented for the Vulkan backend [2].
 I would also like to point out that GNOME Wayland and Plasma Wayland are now working at a pretty good level, it's not perfect, but progress is significant.
 For gamers I would also recommend using the native Wayland driver in Wine, this achieves less lag input and avoids Xwayland issues.
 So, here's a set of environment variables to help you on NVIDIA using Wayland:

 ```
 SDL_VIDEODRIVER=wayland # Can break some native games